meta-prompting/meta-prompting/README.md

 **Meta Prompting** is an advanced prompting technique that focuses on the structural and syntactical aspects of problems, prioritizing the general format and pattern over specific content details.
 It aims to construct a more abstract, structured approach to interacting with large language models (LLMs), emphasizing the structure and syntax of information.
 This technique is particularly effective in contexts where the underlying pattern or framework of a problem is crucial for understanding or solving it.

-**A Meta Prompt** is an example-agnostic structured prompt designed to capture the reasoning structure of a specific category of tasks.
+**Meta Prompt** is an example-agnostic structured prompt format designed to capture the reasoning structure of a specific category of tasks.
 It provides a scaffold that outlines the general approach to a problem, enabling LLMs to fill in specific details as needed.
 This approach allows for more efficient and targeted use of LLM capabilities by focusing on the "how" of problem-solving rather than the "what".

 ### Characteristics of Meta Prompting: